controversies-of-science/science-collective/README.md

 So ...

-Step 1: Secure a domain.
+Step 1: Secure a route53 domain (done: sciencecollective.org)

+Step 2: Get a certificate for the domain (done)

-Step 2: Set up a t2.medium with the correct version of Ubuntu
+Step 3: Set up a VPC ready to host an EC2 machine

+Step 4: Install Terraform (done)

+Step 5: Fill out Terraform configuration file

+Step 6: Run Terraform

 ## About Me